Risk Factors Dashboard

 Changes in product mix, increased manufacturing costs, and other factors could cause our product gross margin percentage to fluctuate or decline in the future.

 Changes in our product mix and increased manufacturing costs could cause our product gross margin percentage (defined as product gross profit, or product sales less product costs, as a percentage of product sales) to fluctuate or decline in the future.
-These factors, together with the scale-up of our vascular intervention manufacturing operations with low and intermittent production volumes relative to manufacturing capacity, finite shelf life products, difficulty in forecasting demand for newly launched products, as well as related inefficiencies, adversely affected our product gross margin percentage for the last fiscal year, and these factors will likely continue to affect our product gross margin percentage in fiscal 2024 and beyond.
+These factors, together with the scale-up of our vascular intervention manufacturing operations with low and intermittent production volumes relative to manufacturing capacity, finite shelf life products, difficulty in forecasting demand for newly launched products, as well as related inefficiencies, adversely affected our product gross margin percentage for the last fiscal year, and these factors will likely continue to affect our product gross margin percentage in fiscal 2025 and beyond.

 RISKS RELATING TO OUR OPERATIONS AND RELIANCE ON THIRD PARTIES

-we derive from such arrangements depends upon our ability, or our licensees’ ability, to successfully develop, obtain regulatory approval for, manufacture (if applicable), market, and sell products incorporating our technologies.
+A principal element of our business strategy is to enter into licensing arrangements with medical device and other companies that manufacture products incorporating our technologies.
+We derived 34%, 47%, and 36% of our revenue from royalties and license fees (including related to our SurVeil DCB) under such licensing arrangements in fiscal 2024, 2023 and 2022, respectively.
+The revenue that we derive from such arrangements depends upon our ability, or our licensees’ ability, to successfully develop, obtain regulatory approval for, manufacture (if applicable), market, and sell products incorporating our technologies.
+The revenue that 25 TABLE OF CONTENTS we derive from such arrangements depends upon our ability, or our licensees’ ability, to successfully develop, obtain regulatory approval for, manufacture (if applicable), market, and sell products incorporating our technologies.
 Many of these factors are outside of our control.
 Our failure, or the failure of our licensees, to meet these requirements could have a material adverse effect on our business, financial condition and results of operations.

-Additionally, a licensee could modify their product in such a way that it no longer incorporates our technology.
+Additionally, a licensee could modify its product in such a way that it no longer incorporates our technology.
 Moreover, under our standard license agreements, licensees can terminate the license for any reason upon 90 days’ prior written notice.
 Existing and potential licensees have no obligation to deal exclusively with us and may pursue parallel development or licensing of competing technologies on their own or with third parties.
 A decision by a licensee to terminate its relationship with us could have a material adverse effect on our business, financial condition and results of operations.

 A portion of our IVD business relies on distribution agreements and relationships with various third parties, and any adverse change in those relationships could result in a loss of revenue and harm that business.